A Sequential Empirical Central Limit Theorem for Multiple Mixing Processes with Application to B-Geometrically Ergodic Markov Chains: A Sequential Empirical CLT for Multiple Mixing Processes

 For a class of real-valued functions $\F$ on $\X$, we define the bracketing number

-as the smallest number of $(\epsilon, A, \G, \LL^s(\mu))$-brackets needed to cover $\F$. \end{definition} This notion of brackets allows to control the number of brackets needed to cover $\F$ not only with respect to the decreasing rate of the size of the brackets in $\LL^s$-norm, but also with a control of the increasing rate of the $\|\cdot\|_\C$-size of the bracketing functions as the $\LL^s$-norm goes to zero.
+as the smallest number of $(\epsilon, A, \G, \L^s(\mu))$-brackets needed to cover $\F$. \end{definition} This notion of brackets allows to control the number of brackets needed to cover $\F$ not only with respect to the decreasing size of the brackets in $\L^s$-norm, but also with a control of the increasing $\|\cdot\|_\C$-size of the bracketing functions as the $\L^s$-norm goes to zero.